 What Are Chargebacks in Retail?

 Vendor chargebacks occur in retail when brands do not meet scorecard parameters.
 Out-of-compliance shipments cause costly inefficiencies and result in the potential loss of sales (out-of-stocks).

 To recoup the lost revenue and time, retailers issue financial deductions against an invoice.
 Depending on the retailer, the fine could be a certain amount per box, shipment, order, or even a flat rate.
 Fines can be as much as 20% of an invoice, equating to tens of thousands of dollars in lost revenue.

-Common Reasons for Vendor Chargebacks
+Common Reasons for Vendor Compliance Chargebacks

-Late or early deliveries
+Late or Early Deliveries

 Retailers place orders based on sales projections with the goal of receiving goods right before their shelves are emptied.
 This just-in-time model helps to keep inventory costs low.
 When freight arrives outside of Must Arrive by Date (MABD) parameters, late or early, efficiencies established by the retailer get derailed.

 Similar to delivering goods late or early, delivering too much or too little product disrupts the popular just-in-time strategy.
 Walmart is a good example of a retailer that polices this metric.
 Their On Time In Full program grades vendors on how accurately they deliver the number of cases ordered.

 Late, Unreadable, or Inaccurate Advanced Shipping Notifications (ASN)

 Retailers require the transmission of shipment information in advance of delivery.
 When there are errors in this information, distribution centers (DCs) cannot properly prepare receiving docks, allocate existing inventory, or plan for labor.
 This causes a domino effect of disruptions.